Trypanosoma brucei: Subspecies

 The subspecies cannot be distinguished from their structure as they are all identical under microscopes.
 Geographical location is the main distinction.
 Molecular markers have been developed for individual identification.
-Serum resistance-associated (SRA) gene is used to differentiate T. b. rhodesiense from other subspecies.
+Serum resistance-associated (SRA) gene, which confers TLF-1 resistance, is used to differentiate T. b. rhodesiense from other subspecies.
 TgsGP gene, found only in type 1 T. b. gambiense is also a specific distinction between T. b. gambiense strains.
+It also confers TLF-1 resistance.
+(Group 1 T. b. gambiense has two mechanisms for TLF-1 resistance: TgsGP and a downregulation of the Hp.Hb receptor.)

 The subspecies lack many of the features commonly considered necessary to constitute monophyly.
+There are minimal differences in the nuclear genome and sometimes ongoing genetic exchange between the "subspecies".
+Some "subspecies" are also known to have more than one origin.
+And these genetic similarities also lead to overlapping hosts and symptoms.
 As such Lukeš et al., 2022 proposes a new polyphyly by ecotype.

 Etymology

-The genus name is derived from two Greek words: τρυπανον (trypanon or trupanon), which means "borer" or "auger", referring to the corkscrew-like movement; and σῶμα (sôma), meaning "body."
+The genus name is derived from two Greek words: τρυπανον (trypanon or trupanon), which means "borer" or "auger", referring to the corkscrew-like movement; and σῶμα (sôma), meaning "body".
 The specific name is after David Bruce, who discovered the parasites in 1894.
 The subspecies, the human strains, are named after the regions in Africa where they were first identified: T. brucei gambiense was described from an Englishman in Gambia in 1901; T. brucei rhodesiense was found from another Englishman in Northern Rhodesia in 1909.